;

 “Design is imperative.
 We listen to user feedback and make data-driven decisions to refine and improve our product.”

-Our design never stops – we constantly iterate and debate the better way of building things.
+Our design never stops – we constantly iterate and debate the best way to build things.
 In close partnership with our creative technologists, we improve the experience daily.

 Let us know at @designatscaletm what your experience is and how you deal with design at scale.
 If you have any questions, please feel free to engage and open the discussion on Twitter so that the design community can learn from what we are doing here.